 To develop traditional machine learning predictors, it is well acknowledged that combining several feature descriptors may significantly enhance prediction performance when compared to a single feature descriptor.
 However, combining multiple feature descriptors may complicate the problem further as it leads to the problem of the curse of dimensionality.
 Moreover, combining feature descriptors may involve the inclusion of redundant and noisy information, resulting in poor prediction outcomes.
-While the identification of useful features using a feature selection algorithm can be employed to address the challenge of high dimensional feature space, this procedure is time-consuming since it involves numerous manuals, laborious, and trial-and-error attempts.
+While the identification of useful features using a feature selection algorithm can be employed to address the challenge of high-dimensional feature space, this procedure is time-consuming since it involves numerous manual, laborious, and trial-and-error attempts.
 Moreover, the development of traditional machine learning algorithms is rather difficult, requiring extracting features, feature significance identification, and prediction model optimization.

-Compared with the iBitter-SCM, stacking-based approach is observed to be more effective and outperforms, in this stacking based approach we are utilizing the K-mers extracting technique for the sequencing of the data and for NLP technique called TFIDF is utilized for feature extraction.
+Compared with the iBitter-SCM, the stacking-based approach is observed to be more effective.
+In the proposed stacking-based approach, K-mers extraction technique is utilized to extract k-mers, specifically 2-mers, which are then passed to the NLP technique, called TFIDF and count vectorizer for feature extraction.

 This research proposes to explore various machine learning techniques specifically, stacking-based approaches for an effective prediction of bitter peptides directly from the peptide sequence.
-In addition, this work explores various feature encoding and transformation approaches such as TFIDF and K-mers counting to extract useful features.
-Besides the feature encoding/extraction techniques utilized in this thesis, this work can be further improved by exploring other feature encoding techniques such as Pep2Vec (is Word2Vec-inspired technique) [5], FastText [5], and residue-wise contact energy matrix transformation.
+In addition, this work explores various feature encoding and transformation approaches such as TFIDF and K-mers extraction technique to extract useful features.
+Besides the feature encoding/extraction techniques utilized in this thesis, this work can be further improved by exploring other feature encoding techniques such as Pep2Vec (a Word2Vec-inspired technique) [5], FastText [5], and residue-wise contact energy matrix transformation.

 CHAPTER 2.
 DATA AND FEATURE COLLECTION